A robust risk management process.

 Governance oversight

-The Executive team meets with the senior management teams in each division each month to review and discuss performance, including consideration of the impact of input price volatility.
+The Executive team meets with the senior management teams in each business each month, to review and discuss performance, including consideration of the impact of input price volatility.
+Key prices are monitored daily with actions taken on customer price if required.

 Risk description and impact